 - As some occupations decline, the U.S. economy should continue to grow, creating new jobs during the years up to 2030.
 Strong job growth is forecast in healthcare; science, technology, engineering and math (STEM) occupations; creative fields; and business services.

 - By 2030, middle-class workers could decline as a share of national employment by 3.4 percentage points, with employment in low-wage jobs declining by a 0.4 percentage point; meanwhile, employment in the highest-wage jobs could grow by 3.8 percentage points.
-But the growth of high-wage opportunities can be realized only if workers obtain the education and skills they need, presenting an opportunity to sustain the U.S. middle class by helping people reskill, upskill and find higher-paying middle-wage jobs.
+But the growth of high-wage opportunities can be realised only if workers obtain the education and skills they need, presenting an opportunity to sustain the U.S. middle class by helping people reskill, upskill and find higher-paying middle-wage jobs.

 These unmistakable trends require workers to adapt, as AI-enabled technologies take root in the marketplace, and demand grows for work involving socio-emotional, creative, technological and higher cognitive skills.
 A common thread among shrinking job roles is that they involve many routine or physical tasks.
 But in addition to automating activities, there is the automation of intelligence.
 Because job roles affected by automation are distributed across the country, no community is immune from automation-related displacement.